 I was in a play called the Panza Monologues which was performed in the Texas A&M San Antonio Auditorium.
 That’s me in the baby blue scarf.
 I started off the play, so I was pretty nervous.
 I got so many compliments after the show that I might consider auditioning for other plays and short films.
 It’s been 7 years since the last time I was on stage, and I really did miss it.
 Even though I was nervous, it felt good to get back on stage and put myself out there.
 Not only that, I bonded with these girls over all the long rehearsals and all the hard work we all put in really showed in the performance.

-It meant a lot for me to do this play, not only because I wanted to be more social and more involved in extra curricular activities, I wanted to do something that made ME happy for once.
+It meant a lot for me to do this play.
+I wanted to be more social and more involved in extracurricular activities and something that made ME happy for once.
 I’m wearing a black feather boa so you know I had a good time.
 I have struggled with my cultural identity in the past and this really helped me realize how I fit into the Latinx community.

 Doing this play has motivated me to start writing again.
 I have taken on the task of helping my mom with her genealogy and family history.
 As the years go on, I started to realize that if no one else was willing to do it that I would have to step up just like my mom did and do her best to try to keep our family as close as possible.
 I want to write and publish stories about my family because I want to make sure it’s preserved forever.